 For those with imperfect, missing, or failing teeth, dentures are often the go-to option for a quick temporary solution.
 Whether out of convenience, price, or ease of access, many people initially opt for dentures (despite the sometimes overwhelmingly greater benefits of dental implants).

 Thing is, unlike dental implants, dentures have a limited lifespan.
 At some point, everyone with dentures will have to decide whether or not to replace them with another set of dentures, or upgrade to dental implants.
 In other situations, those with dentures may choose to get dental implants despite their dentures performing as they should.

 Why would someone consider this?
 And if you have dentures, when should you consider trading them in for implants?

 In this guide, we’ll explore both of those questions and get you the answers you need to make the right choice for your own oral health and wellness.

 Trading Dentures for Implants: When is the right time?

-Not everyone is a good fit for dental implants, and for those people, dentures may be the next best alternative.
+Not everyone is a good fit for full mouth dental implants, and for those people, dentures may be the next best alternative.
 But for those who have lived with dentures for a while, they often wonder just how green the grass really is on the other side.

 Are dental implants the right next move?
 And when?

 For all of their benefits, dentures fall short of mimicking your natural teeth.
 They can be cumbersome, tedious to maintain, require glues, and can be downright uncomfortable at times.
 Not to mention they can slide and move around, making it difficult to enjoy certain foods.
 And as if that weren’t enough, they can result in bone resorption, changing the structure of your face, resulting in a sagging aged appearance.